DaveCTurner/paxos-dojo/README.md

 <img src='diagrams/004-propose.png' width='400px' />

-Since the Acceptors have not made any further promises, they all accept the proposed value by sendin messages to the Learner.
+Since the Acceptors have not made any further promises, they all accept the proposed value by sending messages to the Learner.
 Once the Learner receives these messages for the same time period from a majority of Acceptors (i.e. two of them), it has learned that this value is the one that the system has agreed upon.